SWITCH TO DIRECTHELPMUTUAL FUNDS

 Home>Mutual Funds>Debt funds>Corporate bond funds

-What are Corporate Bond Debt Funds?
+Corporate Bond Debt Funds

 A corporate bond fund is essentially a mutual fund that invests more than 80% of its total financial resources in corporate bonds.
-Business organisations sell these to fund their short expenses, such as working capital needs, advertising, insurance premium payments, etc.
+Business organizations sell these to fund their short expenses, such as working capital needs, advertising, insurance premium payments, etc.

 Why invest with Groww?